 Roasted Asparagus and Sweet Potato Soup

-Preheat the oven to 350 degrees.
-Toss the asparagus, sweet potato and garlic cloves in olive oil and spread it out on a baking sheet lined with foil.
+- Preheat the oven to 350°F. Toss the asparagus, sweet potato and garlic cloves in olive oil and spread out on a baking sheet lined with foil.
 Season with salt and pepper.
 Roast in the oven for about 20 minutes, or until the asparagus and sweet potatoes are just fork tender.
 Remove from oven and reserve asparagus tips.
 Peel the skin from the sweet potatoes and garlic cloves and discard.